jatindhankhar/jatindhankhar.github.io/_drafts/blog/responsible-disclosure-breaking-out-of-a-sandboxed-editor-to-perform-rce.md

 While doing recon I found many sub-domains and ip addresses belonging to Hackerearth, one of them was [https://18.140.198.247/#/home/node/he-theia/sandbox](https://18.140.198.247/#/home/node/he-theia/sandbox) which was running an online ide built on top of vs-code named  [Theia IDE](https://theia-ide.org/ "https://theia-ide.org/").

-At first glance, it looked pretty boring, after all it'a a IDE running in a browser (wait, that's normal since most of them are electron based :|) So, anyways, I played around with it for a while, the ultimated goal was to execute random code on the machine.
-But, they removed the terminal view from the IDE shortcuts and menu.
-So, I tried to "run" the code file but that opened was also not available.
-Then poking around I tried "Run selected text" by bringing up the global action menu shortcut from vscode (ctrl/cmd + shift + p) and lo, and behold, it opened up a terminal.
+At first glance, it looked pretty boring, after all it's an IDE running in a browser (wait, that's normal since most of them are electron based :|)

+So, anyways, I played around with it for a while, the ultimated goal was to execute random code on the machine.
+But, they removed the terminal view command from the IDE shortcuts and menu.
+So, I tried to "run" the code file but that option was also not available.

+Then poking around I tried "Task: Run selected text" by bringing up the global action menu shortcut from vscode (ctrl/cmd + shift + p) and lo, and behold, it opened up a terminal.
 <img src="/images/disclosure-hackerearth/run_selected_text_prompt.png">

 One I got the terminal access, it was easy to demonstrate the RCE.